fralau/mkdocs-macros-plugin/README.md

 In this case, all files to be included will be found in the `include` subdirectory of your project's directory.

-There are pros and cons for using a distinct directory for includes:
+These are the advantages for using a distinct directory for includes:

-  - PRO: the files to be included ("partials") will not be automatically rendered into html
+  - The files to be included ("partials") will not be automatically rendered into html
-  - PRO: a better separation between normal pages and included pages
+  - A better separation between normal pages and included pages

-If you often use `mkdocs serve`, modifying an included page _will_ auto-reload the pages int he browser
+If you often use `mkdocs serve`, modifying an included page _will_ auto-reload the pages in the browser
 (the directory is added to the list of the "watched" directories).